About

 Cooking

 I travel to eat and I cook what I find.
 Every culture has a dish that tells you more about a place than any history book.
-Food is storytelling with a shorter feedback loop than software.
+Food is the fastest way to understand somewhere you've never been.

 Board Games

 The collection is... substantial.
 There's something great about problems with clear rules, defined end states, and opponents who are physically present.
-Also, no one has ever filed a Jira ticket about a board game.
+No screens, no notifications — just strategy and trash talk.

 Why This Site Exists